johnckealy/djengu/README.md

 leaving you with a clean, reliable, production-ready Django/Vue application.

 At the moment, Djengu is limited to Django and Quasar Framework.
 Support for Vue CLI and Nuxt.js will be added soon.
+The tool is currently tested for Linux, but this will extend to OSX soon.

 ### Quick start